thdngan/arboretum/content/posts/clathrate.md

 > [!caption_left]
 > ![[lunine_stevenson1985_fig2.png]]
 >Here’s a schematic of clathrate stability fields for a guest molecule (like methane).
 The solid line shows where clathrate is thermodynamically preferred over water ice or liquid, while the dashed line is the ice-liquid phase boundary.
 Dotted lines represent vapor-liquid (A) and liquid-solid (B) phase boundaries of the guest species.
 Note how the slope of the clathrate stability field changes when crossing the ice-liquid boundary!
-Reprinted from Lunine & Stevenson (1985)[^1].
+From Lunine & Stevenson (1985)[^1].

 ## Breaking Down the Phase Boundary